 Professional services include income relating to milk utilization audits, as well as compensation received to administer the Dairy Direct Payment Program (DDPP) on behalf of Agriculture and Agri-Food Canada.
-The increase in professional services this quarter is due to the new audit contracts for which revenues are recognized over time.
+The increase in professional services this quarter is due the timing of revenue recognition for the administration for DDPP.
+Under the new iteration of the program, administration activities begin in August in preparation for the launch in November.